 Each course participant will be invited to present or propose a case challenge from their own work for class review and discussion.
 These can be presented anonymously if desired.
 These conversations will provide an opportunity for very personalized take-aways from the week’s curriculum.

+To start the admissions process, please compete the Application for High Impact Philanthropy and our team will contact you regarding next steps for an interview.
+No transcripts or test scores are required.
 We are expecting high demand for this session, but will be keeping the program small to allow program faculty to build an appropriate class and customize certain modules to address the goals and perspectives of admitted students.
-Therefore, late cancellations become very costly to the program.
-Executive education students who previously accepted their place in the program, but must cancel less than a month in advance may apply a portion of their registration fee to a future session.